 A minimum fixed allowances & benefits

-The government lays out various minimum allowances for people above 60 (or 65 in some cases) like Housing benefits, carer’s allowance, heating allowance for having cheaper home heating solutions during harsh winters, cold weather payment etc. There is almost everything covered to make life a bit easier for the people you have done so much for the country when they were able to.
+The government lays out various minimum subsidies for people above 60 (or 65 in some cases) like Housing benefits, carer’s allowance, heating allowance for having cheaper home heating solutions during harsh winters, cold weather payment, etc. There is almost everything covered to make life a bit easier for the people you had done so much for the country when they were able to.

 Free bus pass

 Every country has different economic and political status.
-One may argue that developed country like United Kingdom may afford to support such benefits and allowances for old people but there are more challenges for developing countries like India.
-But my assertion is, it is not the political or economic will that is needed, it is the human rights from the side of the government that is being sought here.
-Isn’t our country’s political system emotional enough to lend a human support to this hand-shaking population?
-Isn’t the court and legal system of our nation wise enough to solve the matters involving elderlies in the reasonable time on a priority basis?
-Aren’t our national leaders capable enough to fund basic facilities for those diminishing eyes?
+One may argue that a developed country like the United Kingdom may afford to support such benefits and allowances for old people, but there are more challenges for developing countries like India.
+But my assertion is, it is not the political or economic will that is needed; it is the human rights from the side of the government that is being sought here.
+Isn’t our country’s political system emotional enough to lend social support to this hand-shaking population?
+Isn’t the court and legal system of our nation wise sufficient to solve the matters involving elderlies in the reasonable time on a priority basis?
+Aren’t our national leaders capable enough to fund necessary facilities for those diminishing eyes?

 My point is to give them more independent life at the age where diseases and incapabilities are already trying to hold them back.
-The family and friends of the old people surely take care of them, but there are some things that are restricted for them too and can only be done if the government brings some regulations for providing a comfortable life for the old people (especially for the middle and lower middle-class elderlies).
+The family and friends of the old people surely take care of them, but some things are restricted for them too and can only be done if the government brings some regulations for providing a comfortable life for the old people (especially for the middle and lower-middle-class elderlies).